Jewel1311/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-#You can play tic-tac-toe multiplayer using the numbers inyour keyboard
+#You can play tic-tac-toe multiplayer using the numbers in your keyboard
 #Game info is given within the code